Skip to content

 2) Examine yourself.

-Be honest.
 Are you mad over something you just don’t want to hear?
-If a friend has confronted you about your sin, your anger toward him or her is not justified.
+If a friend recently confronted you about your sin, your anger toward him or her is not justified.
+Take a good, honest look at your part in the situation before you pour all your wrath on someone who may be less guilty than yourself.

 Kill the sin, not the messenger.